Growing in Faith

 Serving as a Sponsor Couple for Marriage Preparation

 When engaged couples come to the parish to celebrate the sacrament of holy matrimony, we connect them with a couple in our parish to mentor them as they plan for married life.
 Sponsor couples share their experience of marriage and help the engaged couple to discuss important aspects for healthy relationships such as communication, finances, faith, family, living habits and personal time.
-If you would like to learn more about serving in this enriching ministry, including the training process, please email Michelle Sullivan or call the parish office at 410.838.6969.
+If you would like to learn more about serving in this enriching ministry, including the training process, please email Herman Wilkins or call the parish office at 410.838.6969.